JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 “Yeah,” I said to him while still in the middle of playing.
 “I’ve been practicing at home,” I added.

-The kid gasped and said, “You cheated!” since we all knew the game was out already.
+The kid gasped and said, “You cheated!” since we all knew the game was not available to the public yet.

-“No I didn’t.
-It’s this other game *Megalegs*,” I explained.
+“No I didn’t,” I explained.
+“There is this other game called *Megalegs* that’s like *Centipede* I practiced with.”
 And with that he and some of his friends moved aside and started talking amongst themselves.

 I finished playing my practice game and scored a pretty solid score.
 The guy running the thing came over and said, “Wow!
 You’re sure to win now!”
 Just as my dad came by.